Full Course of Student Requirement

 Immigration regulations require that all F-1 students register for and complete a full course of study every term.
-Read below for general rules about registration.
-If you plan to enroll for less than a full course of study, you must have approval from ISSS before the semester begins.
-Click here for information about exceptions to the full course of study without approval from ISSS, you will lose your legal status.
+If you enroll for less than a full course of study, you must have approval from ISSS before the semester begins.
+If you take less than a full course of study without approval from ISSS, you will lose your legal status.

 - Graduate School Students: 6 credits per semester